FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/columns/negotiatedlistunitprice.md

 ### GCP column mappings related issues

 * **price.effective_price** is present only in detail export and thus available only for small subset of services/resources.
 In order to resolve this information we should rely on **BigQuery Pricing Data Export** and/or **Cloud Billing API**, which provide price related structs (out-of-scope of this document).
-* Similar to cost, regardless of the data source we use, the resolved price does not include reductions provided in credits, which aligns with the definition of NegotiatedListUnitPrice.
+* Similar to cost, regardless of the data source we use, the resolved price does not include reductions provided in credits, which aligns with the definition of ContractedUnitPrice.

 ### Microsoft column mappings related issues